 With the rise of social media influence, freehiking becomes a widely popularized activity, often documented on Instagram profiles, with several big ones reposting the images of girls and guys hiking nude, those who dared to get into nature with nothing on.

 Erik is not an exception – his profile @the.free.ranger has reached a significant following in the first year of existence, with 5.000 people peeping into his naked adventures (update: since 2021, Erik’s profile is @thefreeranger2).

-Video games fanatics know that the Free Ranger is one of the Skylanders, a storm chicken that, just like you, prefers outdoor to indoor.
+Video game fanatics know that the Free Ranger is one of the Skylanders, a storm chicken that, just like you, prefers outdoors to indoor.
 There is one important difference – he is chasing storms, while you seem to prefer nice weather.
 Or is that true?
-Have you ever gone naked hiking during the thunderstorm?
+Have you ever gone naked hiking during a thunderstorm?

 Naked hiking essentials

-How does your average naked hiking excursion look like?
+What does your average naked hiking excursion look like?
 When do you lose your clothes, just before taking the photos?
-Or do you walk through the nature nude?
+Or do you walk through nature nude?

 How do your pictures come to life when you are obviously far away from the camera, and not in the simplest pose?
-Do you use camera’s timer, a friend’s hand?
+Do you use the camera’s timer, or a friend’s hand?